Ethan Mordden

-Ethan Mordden (born 1947) is an American author and musical theater researcher.
+Ethan Mordden (born 1947) is an American author and musical theater scholar.

-Biography
+Early life and education

-Mordden was born and raised in Pennsylvania, Venice, Italy, and on Long Island, New York.
+Mordden was born in Pennsylvania and raised in Venice, Italy, and Long Island, New York.
 He is a graduate of Friends Academy and the University of Pennsylvania.
-He first sought a career in show business, working as a music director on off-Broadway and in regional theatre, and enrolling in the BMI Lehman Engel Musical Theater Workshop run by Lehman Engel.
-As both composer and lyricist, Mordden wrote musicals based on William Shakespeare's Measure For Measure and on Max Beerbohm's Zuleika Dobson, but he ultimately ended up earning his living as a writer of English prose.
+He worked as a music director off-Broadway and in regional theater and enrolled in the BMI Lehman Engel Musical Theatre Workshop.

+As both composer and lyricist, Mordden wrote musicals based on William Shakespeare's Measure For Measure and on Max Beerbohm's Zuleika Dobson, but he ultimately ended up working mainly as a prose writer.
 In the 1970s, he was assistant editor to Dorothy Woolfolk on DC Comics such as The Dark Mansion of Forbidden Love.

-Works
+Writing career

+Mordden, along with Andrew Holleran, Armistead Maupin, Gordon Merrick, and Edmund White, was among the first generation of openly gay authors to have their books considered mainstream rather than "sex writing".

-His stories, novels, essays, and non-fiction books cover a wide range of topics including American musical theater, opera, film, and, especially in his fiction, the emergence and development of contemporary American gay culture as manifested in New York City.
-He has also written for The New Yorker, including three works of fiction, Critic At Large pieces on Cole Porter, Judy Garland, and the musical Show Boat, and reviews of a biography of the Barrymores and Art Spiegelman's graphic novel Maus.
+His stories, novels, essays, and non-fiction books cover multiple topics including American musical theater, opera, and film.
+In his fiction, he wrote about the emergence and development of contemporary American gay culture in New York City.
+He has also written for The New Yorker, including three works of fiction; Critic At Large pieces on Cole Porter, Judy Garland, and the musical Show Boat; and reviews of a biography of the Barrymores and Art Spiegelman's graphic novel Maus.
 He later became a book reviewer for The Wall Street Journal.

 His best-known fictional works are the interrelated series of stories known collectively as the "Buddies" cycle.
 In book form, these began with 1985's I have a Feeling We're not in Kansas Anymore.
 The fifth in the series, 2005's How's Your Romance?, is subtitled Concluding the "Buddies" Cycle.
-Together, the stories chronicle the times, loves, and losses of a close-knit group of friends, men who cope with the challenges of growing up and growing older.
+Together, the stories follow a close-knit friend group of men as they grow older.